vain/katriawm/doc/BARS.md

 above ensures that the bar will be restarted automatically and continues to read status information.

-bevelbar requires many command line arguments.
-Please see its documentation.

 For lemonbar, you have to use the `-d` flag to make lemonbar use the `override_redirect` flag on its windows, so it docks properly.